Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: Detailed Analysis of Long Context NL2SQL Techniques

 \subsection{Synthetic example generation VS. example selection}

-Fig.~\ref{fig:example_selection} illustrates \yeounoh{how synthetic examples improve the quality of generated SQL outputs and compare with other types of examples retrieved from different example pools.
-As with a standard practice, the example retrieval was done via question embedding similarity using \textit{gecko} embedding model.
-Note that using the ground-truth SQL queries from \textit{\textit{dev}} dataset provides performance ceilings ($\sigma$(\textit{dev}) and $\sigma$(\textit{train} + GT)), but is not allowed without an oracle (i.e., passing the answer as part of the request prompt).
-The gap between $\sigma$(\textit{dev}) and $\sigma$(\textit{train} + GT) indicates that providing the GT as one of the many examples is better than retrieving relevant examples from the pool that contains the GT, due to the imperfect retrieval process. $\sigma$(\textit{train}) is the common practice where the relevant examples are selected from available datasets, such as the training dataset (\textit{train}).
-In case of BIRD dev (a), providing relevant \textit{train} examples does as least as good as the baseline (no example) with a slight improvement when fewer than 200 shots are provided; \textit{synthetic} examples ($\sigma$(\textit{synthetic}) and \textit{online synthetic}) provide significant uplift over $\sigma$(\textit{train}).
+Fig.~\ref{fig:example_selection} illustrates \yeounoh{how synthetic examples improve the quality of generated SQL query and compares with other types of examples retrieved from different example pools.
+As is a standard practice, the example retrieval was done via question embedding similarity using \textit{gecko}\footnote{https://cloud.google.com/vertex-ai/generative-ai/docs/embeddings/get-text-embeddings} embedding model.
+Note that using the ground-truth SQL queries from \textit{\textit{dev}} dataset provides performance ceilings ($\sigma$(\textit{dev}) and $\sigma$(\textit{train} + GT)), but is not allowed without an oracle (i.e., using the ground truth queries from the evaluation dataset).
+While \textit{dev} excludes the specific GT query for a given question, it can still retrieve similar examples directly from the ground truth DB in the dev dataset.
+The gap between $\sigma$(\textit{dev}) and $\sigma$(\textit{train} + GT) indicates that providing the GT as one of the many examples is better than retrieving dev examples that are similar to the GT. $\sigma$(\textit{train}) is the common practice where the relevant examples are selected from available datasets, such as the training dataset (\textit{train}).
+In the case of BIRD dev (a), providing relevant \textit{train} examples does as least as good as the baseline (no example) with a slight improvement when fewer than 200 shots are provided.
+However, \textit{synthetic} examples ($\sigma$(\textit{synthetic}) and \textit{online synthetic}) provide significant uplift over $\sigma$(\textit{train}).
 The gap between $\sigma$(\textit{synthetic}) and \textit{original synthetic} indicates that one can be more economical with the context size (achieving higher performance with a fewer examples) by filtering the relevant \textit{synthetic} examples.
 In case of KaggleDBQA test (b), both training and synthetic examples boost the Ex Acc, while \textit{train} performs much better than the synthetic ones.
 This is because BIRD train and dev datasets are sampled from different database domains, whereas KaggleDBQA train and test datasets are sampled from the same domains.
-It is important to note that the many-shot ICL using synthetic examples can help further improving Ex Acc, and even more so in the cross-domain case (e.g., BIRD dev) where the available training examples are less relevant. }
+It is important to note that the many-shot ICL using synthetic examples can help further improve Ex Acc, and even more so in the cross-domain case (e.g., BIRD dev) where the available training examples are less relevant. }